Milkipur: Education

-Narendra Dev University Of Agriculture and Technology
+Acharya Narendra Deva University Of Agriculture and Technology

-Narendra Dev University of Agriculture and Technology is an agricultural university at Faizabad district in the Indian state of Uttar Pradesh.
+Acharya Narendra Deva University of Agriculture and Technology is an agricultural university at Ayodhya district in the Indian state of Uttar Pradesh.
 It is in the small town of Milkipur Constituency known as Kumarganj.

-On 15 January 1974 the foundation stone of Narendra Dev University of Agriculture & Technology was led by the prime minister of India Indira Gandhi at Masodha near Faizabad.
+On 15 January 1974 the foundation stone of Narendra Dev University of Agriculture & Technology was led by the prime minister of India Indira Gandhi at Masodha near Ayodhya.
 Shri Laxmi narain Rai, APCS officer of Agriculture Department, government of UP, was deputed as officer on special duty.
 After a few month, he was succeeded by Dr. A.S.
 Srivastava he took over in October, 1974.
 Some speed work was done by his team.
-A new development took place during 1975 and the government of UP decided to locate the main campus of the university in Milkipur at kumarganj, Faizabad instead of Masodha.
+A new development took place during 1975 and the government of UP decided to locate the main campus of the university in Milkipur at kumarganj, Ayodhya district instead of Masodha.
 Shri A.D.
 Pandey, IAS officer (retired) was appointed the first vice chancellor of the university on 10 October 1975.
-The university started functioning in a borrowed building of Gram Swavlambi Vidyalaya Acharya Nagar Naka Faizabad.
+The university started functioning in a borrowed building of Gram Swavlambi Vidyalaya Acharya Nagar Naka Ayodhya.
 DR. R.P.Chandola joined as the first Registrar of the university in November 1975.
 A committee was constituted for the site selection of Academy administrative and residential blocks of the university at Kumarganj.
 The committee submitted its report on 22 January 1976.
 On 10 July 1976 the paddy research station located at, Masodha, Gahghara Ghat and ECF and NDS schemes were transferred to the university by the government and U.P. institute Agril. science Kanpur which formed the nucleus of the research university.
 Dr.Kirti Singh took over the first Dean of the Agril. faculty on 12 February 1977 which approved creation of 20 departments in the college of agriculture.

-The Mahamaya college of Agriculture Engineering and Technology(MCAET) a constituent college of N.D. university of Agriculture and Technology, Kumarganj, Faizabad was established at Ambedkar Nagar by upgrading the department of agriculture of the college of agriculture to cater the needs of development of engineering and Technology to suit the condition of the farmers of Eastern Uttar Pradesh characterised by problems of user lands, water looked poorly drained soils scant power supply, small holdings, low purchasing power and poor rural infrastructure.
+The Mahamaya college of Agriculture Engineering and Technology(MCAET) a constituent college of N.D. university of Agriculture and Technology, Kumarganj, Ayodhya was established at Ambedkar Nagar by upgrading the department of agriculture of the college of agriculture to cater the needs of development of engineering and Technology to suit the condition of the farmers of Eastern Uttar Pradesh characterised by problems of user lands, water looked poorly drained soils scant power supply, small holdings, low purchasing power and poor rural infrastructure.
 Former Prime Minister of India Smt.
 Indira Gandhi Laid Foundation stone of NDUAT on 10 October 1975 Narendra Deva University of Agriculture and Technology, Narendra Nagar (Kumarganj), named after a great national leader, educationist, philosopher and great socialist, Achraya Narendra Deva whose ideals constitute a great national heritage and source of inspiration in the national quest for a progressive economy free from the fear and exploitation.